UNAOC Youth Solidarity Fund 2019 for Youth-led Organizations (Up to USD $25,000)

-The UNAOC Youth Solidarity Fund 2018 Call for Applications is now open.
-The United Nations Alliance of Civilizations (UNAOC) is pleased to invite youth-led organizations to apply.
-The Youth Solidarity Fund (YSF), supports organizations that foster peaceful and inclusive societies by providing direct funding to outstanding projects promoting intercultural and interfaith dialogue.
+Applications are open for the UNAOC Youth Solidarity Fund 2019.
+The Youth Solidarity Fund (YSF) supports youth-led organizations that foster peaceful and inclusive societies by providing seed funding to outstanding projects promoting intercultural and interfaith dialogue.

 Youth organizations are subject to the same criteria as other partners of the United Nations System in that they must be accountable, transparent and refrain from all discriminatory practices.